Michelle Ann Ting, MD

 Children's Title: Attending Physician, Cancer and Blood Disorders Center

-Academic Title: Assistant Clinical Professor
+Academic Title: Clinical Assistant Professor, Pediatrics

 "It is my privilege to be a part of my patients’ lives in their fight against pediatric cancer.
 I strive to deliver the level of compassion and medical expertise that I would insist upon for my own loved ones to ensure that patients are supported and well cared for throughout every step of the journey.
 I am also motivated to move the needle in pediatric cancer outcomes by caring for and implementing cancer screening regimens for children with an increased risk of developing cancer. "

 Michelle Ting, MD, is an attending physician at Seattle Children’s Hospital and Clinical Assistant Professor of pediatrics at the University of Washington School of Medicine.
 She holds board certifications in Pediatrics and Pediatric Hematology/Oncology.
 She completed her Pediatrics Residency at UT Southwestern Medical School and Pediatric Hematology/Oncology fellowship at Texas Children’s Hospital.

 In August of 2019, Dr. Ting joined the faculty at Seattle Children’s Hospital and the University of Washington.
 Her clinical and research interests focus on cancer predisposition syndromes, and she established the multidisciplinary Cancer Predisposition Clinic in August of 2020.
 Together with other members of the Cancer and Blood Disorders Center, the goal of the Cancer Predisposition Clinic is to provide a medical home for patients with cancer predisposition syndromes and to implement cancer screening regimens for children with hereditary predisposition to cancer leading to early identification, early intervention and ultimately better outcomes.